 The most winning driver

-The driver with the greatest number of wins in Rally Argentina is the French Sébastien Loeb who registers five victories.
+The driver with the greatest number of wins in Rally Argentina is the French Sébastien Loeb who registers eight victories.
 Miki Biasion, Carlos Sainz and Tommi Makinen follow him with 3 each.

 The most winning make